eric-burel/securing-rsc-layout-leak/README.md

+## Hack this app in one easy step

+This application demonstrate checking authentication in a layout, and assuming that pages within this layout are not accessible.

+Sadly, this won't work.

+Send a GET request on `http://localhost:3000/` with the `RSC` header set to 1.
+You'll be able to access the paid content.

+Possible solutions are:
+- checking authentication in a middleware
+- checking authentication in the page
+- checking authentication in the data fetching method

+This will rarely happen when fetching user-specific data, because you indirectly check authentication anytime you retrieve the current authenticated user.

+However this mistake can happen when fetching generic but private data, like a paid blog post.

+---

 This is a [Next.js](https://nextjs.org/) template to use when reporting a [bug in the Next.js repository](https://github.com/vercel/next.js/issues) with the `app/` directory.

 ## Getting Started